NuGet Package

 In this context, YOUR_BABEL_LICENSE_KEY is a placeholder.
 You should replace it with the actual license key you have received.

-Customize the Obfuscation
+Customize Obfuscation Settings

 The customization of Babel Obfuscator can be performed by editing the Visual Studio project file.
 One aspect of customization that can be done is to disable Babel Obfuscator in Debug build by adding the BabelEnabled element to the PropertyGroup defined for the Debug configuration.
 This can be achieved by adding the following code: